 How is a Missional Discerned?

-When the candidate is ready, their mentor will ask them to write a brief (1-2 page) essay on their journey.
-The essay is shared throughout the missional community leading up to a vote.
-When candidates receive 70%+ positive votes they are officially accepted into the community and are scheduled for commissioning.
+When a candidate is ready, usually 6-9 months, sometimes longer, their mentor will ask them to write a brief (1-2 page) essay on their journey.
+The essay is shared throughout the Missional community leading up to a vote.
+When candidates receive 70%+ positive votes, they are officially accepted into the community and are scheduled for commissioning.